US STOCKS-Wall St falls as jobs data supports Sept rate hike

 Earnings continue to remain in focus.
 With about three-quarters of the S&P 500 companies having reported, second-quarter earnings are estimated to have increased 1.6 percent while revenues are projected to have fallen 3.4 percent, according to Thomson Reuters data.

-Nvidia's shares rose as much as 11.2 percent to a four-month high of $22.74, a day after the chipmaker reported a surprise rise in second-quarter revenue.
+Nvidia's shares rose 9.6 percent to $22.41, a day after the chipmaker reported a surprise rise in second-quarter revenue.

-Noodles slumped as much as 25 percent to a life low of $11.37 after the pasta and sandwich restaurant chain forecast full-year adjusted profit and revenue below analysts' estimates.
+Noodles slumped 20 percent to $12.17 after the pasta and sandwich restaurant chain forecast full-year adjusted profit and revenue below analysts' estimates.

 * Alphabet falls after YouTube ad row; top drag on S&P, Nasdaq